Map & Directions

 This structure is an excellent example of a dogtrot cabin.
 A dogtrot is a covered breezeway that separates two log rooms.
 This design allows the breeze to flow through the house in the summer.
 Since the kitchen is separate from the bedroom, the heat coming from the stove does not reach the sleeping quarters.
 In addition, each log room has its own fireplace which provides warmth in the winter.

-Among some of the artifacts displayed in the cabin are photographs of the Parker family, a small child’s chair owned by the Parker family, and the chair that is said to have been Sam Houston’s favorite when he visited the Parkers.
+Some of the artifacts in the Village collection include photographs, a small child’s chair owned by the Parker family, and the chair that is said to have been Sam Houston’s favorite when he visited the Parkers.

 The Parker home was eventually turned into a spacious house that bore